Quattro-NIVT/Progress-During-Undergraduate/2020_Graduation_Project/Introductions.md

   2020-02-05 Complie Analysis Documents for associated oil well.
     + ( Delay Coding until finish, asked by the supervisior.)

-  2020-02-20 Finish all the analysis documents(40 oil well).
+  2020-02-20 Finish all the analysis documents(40 oil wells).

   2020-02-20 Test Auto-Encoder Data Dimension Reduction Algorithm.
     + It sounds really COOL but actually PCA is better, though no one(include my supervisior)can't find out the reason.

   2020-02-24 Improve AE, and now it can adapt to Geo-circumstance.
     + Still it does worse than PCA, but at some special 'edge' it does better.

   <font color=#4169E1>2020-03-02 Reconstruct Sectional Graph Painting Mthods. </font>
     + Reconstruct it by OpenCV instead of the previous matplotlib.

+  <font color=#4169E1>2020-03-??
+Test 'Improved' multiple seismic proporities data mix algorithm. </font>
+    + It works better!
+While it actually does worse than singal propority data.

+  <font color=#4169E1>2020-03-12 Re-sort seismic proporities to check the result. </font>
+    + Our lab has less data than it would have.

 + Comments:

   [1] Actually the theme of my project is part of college-level science and technology innovation project.
       During that time I could not find out any idea of it.
 And I asked my supervisor for turning it into my graduate project.
-      (My supervisor require students to work with her team as a graduate, while I prefer other high-level universities.)
+      (My supervisor require students to work with her team as a graduate, while I prefer other universities.)